Skip to main content Go to Site Map

 BA (Hons) Events Management course information

-The ultimate creative process is to conceive and deliver unique experiences that stand out from the crowd and becomes a source of inspiration to others.
+The ultimate creative process is to conceive and deliver unique experiences that stand out from the crowd and become a source of inspiration to others.
 During your studies, you'll work with peers from your course and collaborate across many relevant courses at AUB to design and deliver live events and festivals in every year of your course.

 The practical nature of BA (Hons) Events Management means you'll have opportunities to build a portfolio that potential employers will find attractive.
 Alongside your academic studies you'll also be offered further opportunities to add to that portfolio including a formal work placement.
 It's the stories that you tell about the many projects you worked on and the contacts that you make with our stakeholders that'll help you to seamlessly transition into the career you want to pursue.

-Our course's Alumni are among some of the most successful and creative Event Managers in our industry.
+Our course's alumni are among some of the most successful and creative event managers in our industry.
 When you join us, you'll be taking the first step towards joining them.
 Our graduates have gone on to use their design and management skills in festival production, experiential marketing, brand activations, fashion shows, wedding planning, managing world-class museums, and fundraising for leading charities.

 We'll connect you with our network and a range of industry practitioners via guest lectures and site visits to events and festivals.
 Many students secure employment via the network of contacts that they develop on the course.